xvrqt/scrawl/README.md

     let output = scrawl::new()?;
     println!("User Input: {}", output);

-    // Open a buffer with text from a string in the text editor let output = scrawl::with("Favorite color: ")?;
+    // Open a buffer with contents in the text editor let output = scrawl::with("Favorite color: ")?;
     println!("{}", output);